 So now that Josh has stopped speaking to Drake, Drake’s life is falling apart.
-Josh always covered for him, made sure everything was running smoothly like an overly-protective parent: filled the car up with gas, let Drake in the movies for free, woke him up every morning for school… now Drake is having to manage on his own, and he’s not good at it!
+Josh always covered for him, made sure everything was running smoothly like an overly-protective parent: filled the car with gas, let Drake into the movies for free, woke him up every morning for school… now Drake is having to manage on his own, and he doesn’t know how!

-Last scene: Drake arrives in Chemistry Lab with 3 seconds to spare.
+Fast-forward to last scene: Drake arrives in Chemistry Lab with 3 seconds to spare.
 He goes to take his place next to Josh but Josh has asked for a new lab partner.
 Drake is reassigned to the class nerd!
 Mr. Roland says, “OK, class, start your experiments.”
-Needless to say, Drake doesn’t know what to do; Josh always told him what to do in Chemistry Lab; like a mother hen, Josh did everything for him, Drake just watched.
+Needless to say, Drake doesn’t know what the experiment is!
+Josh always told him what to do in Chemistry Lab; like a mother hen, Josh did everything for him.

 When he comes out he’s soaking wet, starts to leave for the door but instead turns around and says tearfully and plaintively: